-Who would have foreseen that less than one year later she herself would become stricken with some ‘unknown’ illness that would slowly eat away at almost every aspect of her busy life.
+Who would have foreseen that less than one year later, she would become stricken with some ‘unknown’ illness that would slowly eat away at almost every aspect of her busy life?

 Thea’s mother describes, “As parents, it is unimaginably heartbreaking to watch your child become so sick with every passing year and not be able to help.
-Thea has been left almost completely housebound and bed-bound for the last 2 years…many times too weak to even stand or speak.
+Thea has been left almost entirely housebound and bed-bound for the last two years.
+Many times, too weak even to stand or speak.
 She misses her friends, school, and sports.
 She had lost most of her childhood and teenage years.
-Thea was leading a life of just existence.
+Thea was leading a life of just existing.
 Throughout all of these struggles, Thea has amazed her family with her inner strength and positive attitude…she is a fighter.
-This 7 year journey has been spent searching for answers.
+This 7-year journey has been spent searching for answers.
 A break came last summer when Thea saw an environmental doctor.
-Because blood test revealed a few bacteria, we were advised to have a blood sample sent down to California for Lyme testing.
+Because the blood tests revealed a few bacteria, we were advised to have a blood sample sent down to California for Lyme testing.
 These results came back positive for Lyme disease but not a recent infection.
-This means that Thea had been suffering from Chronic Lyme Disease and Tick Borne Infections.
-We were relieved to finally have an answer.
+This means that Thea had been suffering from Chronic Lyme Disease and Tick-Borne Infections.
+We were relieved to have an answer finally.

 Thea previously tested negative for Lyme disease in Canada.
 We quickly learned that testing standards in Canada are outdated and produce many false negatives.

-After speaking with someone in Ontario, who underwent Lyme treatment at Sponaugle Wellness Institute last summer we decided to temporarily move to Florida to obtain treatment for Thea.”
+After speaking with someone in Ontario who underwent Lyme treatment at Sponaugle Wellness Institute last summer, we decided to temporarily move to Florida to obtain Lyme Disease treatment for Thea.”

 Thea’s Lyme and other co-infections in her body lead to seizures and other debilitating symptoms.
-Thea began treatment at Sponaugle Wellness Institute February 2017 and we are happy to report that by June 2017; Thea is on the road to recovery.
-Thea’s energy has increased and she is doing the things she loves like rock climbing.
+Thea began treatment at Sponaugle Wellness Institute in February 2017, and we are happy to report that by June 2017, Thea is on the road to recovery.
+Thea’s energy has increased, and she is doing the things she loves, like rock climbing.